Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 3. Wdzydze Ethnographic Museum

-The Ethnographic Museum is definitely one of the most educational day trips from Gdansk.
+The Ethnographic Museum is one of the most educational day trips from Gdansk.

-It’s the first and largest open air museum in Poland and hosts over 50 buildings showcasing traditional Kashubian architecture, among them a church (service is still held on Sunday) and a school.
+It’s the first and largest open-air museum in Poland, and it hosts over 50 buildings showcasing traditional Kashubian architecture, including a church (service is still held on Sunday) and a school.

-This valuable knowledge which sometimes risks becoming forgotten is transmitted to the museum visitors in interactive workshops
+This valuable knowledge, which sometimes risks becoming forgotten, is transmitted to the museum visitors in interactive workshops.
+It can be visited with a tour to Kashubian Switzerland.

-I was lucky enough to join a paper flower and painting workshop and against my expectations, I never felt more relaxed.
+I was lucky enough to attend a paper flower and painting workshop, and contrary to my expectations, I never felt more relaxed.

 The ladies organizing the workshop were super patient (with me being rather clumsy…) and were an incredible source of knowledge.

-The workshops are held in the exposed buildings of the museum and you can pop in spontaneously or ask at the reception.
+The workshops are held in the museum’s exposed buildings.
+You can pop in spontaneously or ask at the reception.

-On top, there is an excellent restaurant onsite.
-They serve traditional Pomeranian food including fish from the surrounding lakes and mandatory dumplings (pirogi).
+In addition, there is an excellent restaurant on site.
+It serves traditional Pomeranian food, including fish from the surrounding lakes and mandatory dumplings (pirogi).

-The interior is decorated with Kashubian items like colorful paper flowers and you can purchase traditional pastries at the bar.
+The interior is decorated with Kashubian items, such as colorful paper flowers, and traditional pastries can be purchased at the bar.

 I absolutely recommend their kompot juice which was prepared with more than 4 different kinds of berries.